Training Boards of Directors and Senior Leaders for Organizational Resilience and Success

 Much of the work to build and support communities comes from organizations and agencies formed from within the communities themselves.
 These groups have deep knowledge and understanding of the issues facing their communities, but may lack knowledge about how to use the power of incorporated organizations to address these issues effectively.

-Maximizing Governance in For Public Benefit Organizations is a project funded by the Community Funding Unit of the City of Toronto to train board members of incorporated, community-based not-for-profit organizations about matters of governance.
+Maximizing Governance in For Public Benefit Organizations is a project funded by the Community Funding Unit of the City of Toronto to provide governance training to board members and senior leaders of incorporated, community-based not-for-profit organizations.
 This includes the roles and responsibilities of board members regarding money and the law, and how boards can best represent those they serve.

 Small and emerging FPB organizations often depend on a small group of key volunteers who do a great deal of the work, and therefore are at greater risk of being organizationally isolated and financially insecure.
 Moreover, they often do not have easy access to appropriate training or support to develop organizational capacity in key areas such as governance, management, and leadership.
 Studies have recommended key areas of training for small and emerging FPB organizations: